black and white bed linen

 Where are the dinners held?

-What does it cost?
+How much does it cost?

-The suggested donation is $99, which covers dinner, drinks, and the evening’s programming.
+The suggested contribution is $99, which covers dinner, drinks, and the evening’s programming.
 Course & Discourse operates on a pay-what-you-wish basis.
 If cost is a barrier to participation, please register anyway.
 Your presence at the table is what matters.

 What if I have dietary restrictions or don't drink?